PatrickBN/CYBR8420_Team5/Assurance Cases.md

 ### Reflections

   The assurance cases were developed by extending the work done in the previous deliverable, as we each had more specialized knowledge of the BitWarden software from different viewpoints we were able to more easily move the work done into this deliverable.
 This project featured much more colloboration and review in between team members.
 After receiving the professors recommendations the team set out to work together more and create more consistent work.
 While the work was still split among the team members each team member has been more proactive in getting feedback and aligning our formatting for more consistency across the deliverable.

+Conner Braley - For this assignment the assurance cases that we developed were done based off of the previous deliverable.
+I think the teamwork done between us was good as we began to communicate more to give feedback and help each other out with what could be fixed.
+The team is working hard, however despite all of our different schedules and were able to accomplish this assignment.